Ag Data Commons - Collection Development Policy

 All dataset records created on the Ag Data Commons must include at least one of the following: Dataset, Database, or Software tool.

-These materials include organized collections of data, typically structured to support processes requiring information search and retrieval.
-Submitters can directly upload databases that they have created to the Ag Data Commons, but the Ag Data Commons entries of this nature typically link to an outside source or distributor.
+Database materials include organized collections of data, typically structured to support processes requiring information search and retrieval.
+Submitters can directly upload databases to the Ag Data Commons, but the Ag Data Commons entries of this nature typically link to an outside source or distributor.

 Types of Materials Excluded